-Unit 5 - Introduction to Limits, 4 weeks The concept of limits is fundamental to calculus.
+Unit 5 - Introduction to Limits, 4 weeks top

+The concept of limits is fundamental to calculus.
 This unit establishes the core concept of limits, the basic tools for evaluating them, and simple graphical analysis of limits.

-Big Ideas Essential Questions The central organizing ideas and underlying structures of mathematics Limits support the concepts of convergence and continuity.
-What are the upper and lower bounds of a given function, if any? ٠ • How do you determine the limit of a function for a value restricted by the domain?
-Standards NUMBER AND QUANTITY Limits Use limits to determine values of functions.
-L.1(+)Demonstrate knowledge of both the formal definition and the graphical interpretation of limit of values of functions.
-This knowledge includes onesided limits, infinite limits, and limits at infinity.
-L.2(+)Know the definition of convergence and divergence of a function as the domain variable approaches either a number or infinity. (not in PC40) L.3(+)Prove and use theorems evaluating the limits of sums, products, quotients, and composition of functions.
-L.4 (+) Use graphing calculators to verify and estimate limits.
-L.5 (+) Prove and use special limits, such as the limits of $\frac{sin(x)}{x}$ and $\frac{1-cos(x)}{x}$ as x tends to 0.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions

+• Limits support the concepts of convergence and continuity.
+What are the upper and lower bounds of a given function, if any?
+How do you determine the limit of a function for a value restricted by the domain?

+Stan dards

+NUMBER AND QUANTITY

+Limits

+Use limits to determine values of functions.

+L.1 (+)

+Demonstrate knowledge of both the formal definition and the graphic sided limits, infinite limits, and limits at infinity. al interpretation of limit of values of functions.
+This knowledge includes one-

+L.2 (+)

+Know the definition of convergence and divergence of a function as t he domain variable approaches either a number or infinity. (not in PC40)

+L.3 (+)

+Prove and use theorems evaluating the limits of sums, products, quoti ents, and composition of functions.

+L.4 (+)

+Use graphing calculators to verify and estimate limits.

+L.5 (+)

+Prove and use special limits, such as the limits of $\frac{sin(x)}{x}$ and $\frac{1-cos(x)}{x}$ a s x tends to 0.